dboikliev/babel-plugin-overload-operators/README.md

 `+=, *=, /=, %=, |=, &=, ^=, >>=, <<=`

 **&ast;Note on assignment operators**:
 You cannot overload these operators directly.
 They are automatically supported once you implement an overload for their counterpart binary operator.
-For example if you implement `binary.+` you will be taking advantage of that operator when you use `lhs += rhs` as that will be turned to an expression of form `lhs = operation(lhs, rhs, 'binary.+')`.
+For example if you implement `binary.+` you will be taking advantage of that operator when you use `lhs += rhs` as that will be turned to an expression of the form `lhs = operation(lhs, rhs, 'binary.+')`.

 ## Installation